Back at Your Ass for the Nine-4

-Back at Your Ass for the Nine-4 is the sixth studio album by Miami-based hip hop group 2 Live Crew.
-It was released on February 1, 1994 via Luke Records and was produced by Mike Fresh, DJ Slice, Professor Griff, DJ Spin Felix Sama & DJ Laz.
+Back at Your Ass for the Nine-4 is the sixth studio album by American hip hop group 2 Live Crew.
+It was released on February 1, 1994, via Luke Records and was produced by Mike Fresh, DJ Slice, Professor Griff, DJ Spin Felix Sama & DJ Laz.
 The album became a moderate hit, peaking at #52 on the Billboard 200 and #9 on the Top R&B/Hip-Hop Albums.
 Two charting singles were produced, "Hell, Yeah" and "You Go Girl" who were both made into music videos.
 For this album the group was billed as the new 2 Live Crew as Brother Marquis and Mr. Mixx had left the group, the line-up for this album was Fresh Kid Ice, Luke and new member, Verb.
 It is the last 2 Live Crew album to feature Luke.